orcfax/docs/docs/developer-manual/consume.md

 ```

 For this reason integrators must check that the `feed_id` value begins with the
 expected bytes, rather than assume that there is equality.
+Its also important to
+include the trailing `/` after the feed name.
+Including the slash prevents, say,
+a `ADA-USDM` being used when only `ADA-USD` is desired.

 ### Verifying the created at